mikefarah/yq/pkg/yqlib/doc/operators/headers/Main.md

 # DESCRIPTION

-a lightweight and portable command-line YAML processor. `yq` uses [jq](https://github.com/stedolan/jq) like syntax but works with yaml files as well as json.
+a lightweight and portable command-line data file processor. `yq` uses [jq](https://github.com/stedolan/jq) like syntax but works with yaml, json, xml, csv, properties and TOML files.
 It doesn't yet support everything `jq` does - but it does support the most common operations and functions, and more is being added continuously.

 This documentation is also available at https://mikefarah.gitbook.io/yq/
 # QUICK GUIDE